Now 4 independant but integrated modules:

 In a few words

-The PragmaDev Tracer is a free on-line or off-line tracing tool that can verify properties on the traces.
+PragmaDev Tracer is a free stand alone tracing tool that is also integrated in the other modules.

 News and events

-Oct 12-14, 2015 - Berlin - Germany - Call for papers for the 17th International Specification and Design Languages Forum.
+Oct 12-14, 2015 - Berlin - Germany - Call for participation for the 17th International Specification and Design Languages Forum.

 Apr 2, 2015 - Paris - PragmaDev talk on Simulation of a network of connected objects at the RTS conference.